-Based on our audit procedures performed we consider the judgements and assumptions made in the valuation of technical provisions and reinsurer's share of technical provisions to be appropriate.
+Based on our audit procedures performed, we consider the judgements and assumptions made in the valuation of IBNR to be reasonable.

 Our application of materiality

 We apply the concept of materiality both in planning and performing our audit, and in evaluating the effect of misstatements.
 We consider materiality to be the magnitude by which misstatements, including omissions, could influence the economic decisions of reasonable users that are taken on the basis of the financial statements.